bingeli1212/nitrile-preview/doc/DOC-symbols.md

 - The "wasysym" is safe to include.
-However, the "pentagon" and the "hexagon", and "varhexagon" symbols it claims to provide cannot be made to work.
+However, the "pentagon" and the "hexagon", and "varhexagon" symbols it claims to provide cannot be made to work and it is currently not included for some other unknown reasons (maybe it has some conflict with CJK package)

 - The "arev" package cannot be included.
 It has shown to cause many other symbols to disappear.